LIST-LUXEMBOURG/app4cam-frontend/README.md

 1. Install Apache web server: `sudo apt install apache2 -y`
 2. Enable rewrite module: `sudo a2enmod rewrite`
-3. Enable use of `.htaccess` file by setting `AllowOverride All` for the directory `/var/www/` in the configuration file, usually located under `/etc/apache2/apache2.conf`.
+3. Enable use of `.htaccess` file by setting `AllowOverride All` in the block for the directory `/var/www/` in the configuration file, usually located under `/etc/apache2/apache2.conf`.
+4. Restart Apache: `sudo systemctl restart apache2`
-4. If you have not already during backend setup, create a new user, `app4cam` e.g., with a password you remember: `sudo adduser <user>`
+5. If you have not already during backend setup, create a new user, `app4cam` e.g., with a password you remember: `sudo adduser <user>`
-5. Transfer Apache folder ownership to your user: `sudo chown -R <user> /var/www/html`
+6. Transfer Apache folder ownership to your user: `sudo chown -R <user> /var/www/html`

 #### 2. Build the application